Last Updated on September 18, 2022 by DMEditor

 You can streamline projects and to-do lists by utilizing the features below:

 - Custom statuses – You can set custom-defined project status to communicate where a project is at – so if you and your team want to use industry-specific jargon to better convey your project’s progress, that’s entirely possible.

 - Checklist templates – Checklists can be saved and reused as project templates, so you don’t have to create a checklist from scratch each time.

-- Multiple assignees – You can assign several people or parties to a task.
+- Multiple assignees – You can assign several people or parties to a task or multiple projects.

 - Task dependencies – Highlight when ClickUp task completion relies on a different job being done first.
 You can see which jobs the task is linked to, which work is outstanding, and which projects are blocking others from being completed.

 - Set recurring checklists – For recurring tasks, you can repeat the same lists on any schedule.